radiantlogic-v8/documentation-new/documentation/context-builder-guide/concepts-and-utilities.md

 ### Computed Attributes

-If the entries in virtual view should include attributes that are derived from existing attributes, you can use Computed Attributes.
+If the entries in the virtual view should include attributes that are derived from existing attributes, you can use Computed Attributes.
 Computed attributes can be based on attributes from the primary object, secondary objects (from joins), and/or previously computed attributes.

 If you need to create a computed attribute from a previously computed attribute, that attribute must appear first in the list in the Computed Attributes window.

-><span style="color:red">**IMPORTANT NOTE – On the Object tab, attributes from the primary/main source are displayed with a blue square icon in the Origin column.
+>[!warning] On the Object tab, attributes from the primary/main source are displayed with a blue square icon in the Origin column.
 Attributes from Joined sources are displayed with a green square icon in the Origin column.
-Computed Attributes are displayed with a orange square icon in the Origin column.**
+Computed Attributes are displayed with a orange square icon in the Origin column.

 The diagram below depicts a computed attribute named login that can be computed based on the attributes: givenName, sn, and uid.